 Articles

-The Lions captain must be able to influence the ref Posted about 11 years ago
+The Lions captain must be able to influence the ref Posted over 11 years ago

 Brian O’Driscoll is likely to be the senior player on the Lions tour, but he would not be my choice of captain.
 On a Lions tour the setpiece and the breakdown are crucial to the outcome and you need a player who is in there close to the forward action, talking to the referee, making sure that they understand your team’s point of view.